Diversity, Equity, and Inclusion Cabinet Bylaws

 2. When selecting Cabinet members, the County Executive shall consider departments that serve BIPOC communities, department operational diversity, and staff who possess the following attributes:

 a.
-Demonstration of a commitment to and knowledge of the deep-rooted issues related to diversity, equity, and inclusion.
+Demonstration of a commitment to and knowledge of deep-rooted issues related to diversity, equity, and inclusion.

 b.
 A reputation for working with community-based organizations and/or commissions that serve the public.